FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-10-02-server-security.md

 This step is useful for all servers, even just when playing with friends.
 Coreprotect registers who placed/broke what block and who took what out of the chests (etc).

+{: .warning}
+> Coreportect is not able to recover damage done before it got added as a plugin

 ### How to install coreprotect.
 1. Make sure that you have a plugin loader (like Bukkit, Spigot, Paper or PurPur) installed, if you are not sure then you can just install it again in [the versions page](https://client.falixnodes.net/server/versions).